FREQUENTLY ASKED QUESTIONS

 What about car parking?

-There are 2 designated car parks which will be signposted on the Saturday morning.
-Please park your car in one of the 2 designated car parks and cycle down to sign-on at the Fire Station.
-Bike racks will be available outside the Fire Station.
+There are 2 designated car parks, details of which will be emailed to cyclists.
+Please park your car in one of the 2 designated car parks and cycle down to sign-on.

 What are the cycle routes?